BEING USED BY THE DEVIL

 "The thief comes not, but for to steal, and to kill, and to destroy: I am come that they might have life, and that they might have it more abundantly."
 John 10:10

-Being zealous for God is wonderful, and is as it should be; however, if the devil cannot get you to turn from God, he will try to use you to inflict harm on others in the name of the Lord.
+Being zealous for God is wonderful, and it is as it should be; however, if the devil cannot get you to turn from God, he will try to use you to inflict harm on others in the name of the Lord.
 But that is not the heart of Jesus Christ and God our Heavenly Father, nor is it how He commissioned us!
 "For God so loved the world that He gave His only Begotten Son...But God commended His love toward us, in that, while we were yet sinners, Christ died for us."
 John 3:16, Romans 5:8.
 Hurting or killing people should never be a motive in our minds or hearts, ESPECIALLY IN THE NAME OF THE LORD JESUS CHRIST!
 We are commanded to overcome evil with good, to do good to those who hate us, to love our enemies, to pray for those who spitefully use and persecute us, and share Jesus with those who don't know Him.
 That is how we love and serve God!
 Romans 12:21, Matthew 5:38-48

 HELPS TO KEEP US FROM BEING A TOOL OF THE ENEMY